cda-tum/mqt-ddsim/README.md

 ### Executable Simulator

-To build the executable simulator, build the `ddsim_simple` CMake target (which requires `boost/program_options`) and run the resulting executable with options according to your needs.
+To build the executable simulator, build the `ddsim_simple` CMake target and run the resulting executable with options according to your needs.

 The standalone executable is launched in the following way, showing available options:
 ```console